 7. Any amendment to a complaint/grievance must be filed at least five class days before the hearing.

-8. Either party may request, with good cause, that the chair of the hearing board postpone the scheduled hearing.
+8. Either party may request, with good cause, that the chair of the hearing board postpone the hearing.
 The chair may grant or deny the request.

 9. Each party is expected to appear at the hearing and present his/her case to the hearing board.
 If it is not feasible for a party to appear in person, the hearing board may permit that party to present his/her case to the hearing board through other available communication channels (phone, webcam, video conference, etc.).